 Even though this sounds like a clear statement, it looks like Kristina Cukic finds herself having a double-track vision.
 First, she confirms the importance of the social groundwork done mainly by women, and asks for:

-„Empowering women in the family circle because the family is a nucleus of society.“ And second, asks for a step-by-step integration of women to the public sector: „The dissemination of gender equality discourse and greater participation of women in social life outside the family by engaging in decision-making processes relating to the wider environment of the city and the state.“
+„Empowering women in the family circle because the family is a nucleus of society.“ And second, asks for a step-by-step integration of women into the public sector: „The dissemination of gender equality discourse and greater participation of women in social life outside the family by engaging in decision-making processes relating to the wider environment of the city and the state.“

 Having said this, he also delivers us with a process that was initiated by the United Nations in Bangladesh:

 „The UN has set an example by introducing women peace-keepers.
-Accordingly, the number of the senior female civilian personnel in peace support operations rapidly increases as well and forms a highly relevant role in all ruling departments, including the Department of Peacekeeping Operations (DPKO).
+Accordingly, the number of senior female civilian personnel in peace support operations rapidly increases as well and forms a highly relevant role in all ruling departments, including the Department of Peacekeeping Operations (DPKO).
 Such women peacekeepers act as role models in the local environment, inspiring women and girls in often male-dominated societies to push for their own rights and for participation in peace processes.“

 Louisa Garbo provides us with some grounding background information by saying:

 „The United Nations General Assembly has acknowledged the issues and made attempts to promote female leadership, but data compiled by UN Women in 2014 indicated that women made up only 26.2 percent of staff at D-2 (Director); 21.3 percent at Assistant Secretary-General (ASG); and 28.6 percent at Under-Secretary-General (USG) level.1.“

 Louisa Garbo would like to challenge the decision-makers and rulers directly by looking for the opportunity to: